 Don’t take pain for granted.

-When your aging doctor tells you that it’s just old age (like mine did), either tell him you want a referral to a Registered Physiotherapist or find one yourself.
-Don’t ignore persistent pain.
+When your aging doctor tells you that it’s just old age (like mine did), either tell him you want a referral to a Registered Physiotherapist or find one yourself at qckinetix.com/birmingham/homewood-al. Don’t ignore persistent pain.
 There is a reason for it and your body and golf game are suffering as a result of it.
 I was just too stupid or too stubborn to find the right solution, so I paid for it with a higher handicap and more pain.
 Fortunately I did not tear my Achilles tendon as my therapist pointed out was most likely my next step.
+Learn how to handle shoulder pain in here with the help of the best chiropractors available here in town.

 The mobility of my left hip was tight as a result of an old injury.
 It caused my ankle tendons to inflame and tighten up.
 Sounds crazy but my new flexibility is improving my hip rotation and my golf scores are already dropping.